Thuytu91/lfz-environment-setup/guides/mac-prep.md

         ![example vs code](../images/vs-example.png)
         - Example of black bar:
         ![example black bar](../images/vs-bar-focus.png)
-    - If the bar is not black, contact an instructor so that they can assist you with getting the proper build of `VS Code`.
+    - If the bar is not black, head to the `Manual VS Code Installation Instructions` [Click Here](https://github.com/Learning-Fuze/lfz-code/blob/master/macos/MANUAL_INSTRUCTIONS.md).

 1. When the above confirmation is complete, it is time to `fork` the `Github` repository which contains all of the exercises and resources for the class.
     - Link for lfz-prep-lessons repo: https://github.com/Learning-Fuze/lfz-prep-lessons